remarkjs/remark-lint/readme.md

 remark lint rules *check* markdown.
 The CLI can *format* markdown.
-You can combine these features but have to manually synchronize their configuration.
 Please first follow the previous example (checking markdown on the CLI) and then change the npm script: